 A Simple Simple Short Shot

-Vertical Video: Get Used To It
+Vertical Video: Get It In Your Marketing Strategy

 Video calls on cell phones are no longer a phenomenon of the future.
 Apple FaceTime launched in 2010, Facebook originally launched with integrated Skype for video calling in Messenger in 2011 before releasing their own independant video calling in 2015.
 Google Duo and WhatsApp jumped on board video calling in 2016.
 While most of these were available on desktop, the rise of smartphones has changed the video game.

 Remember when we all used to rotate our phones a gajillion times a day?
 It almost evoked a second coming of the carpal tunnel generation, but phones (and screens) have come a long way.
 The average screen size has doubled since 2007 and the average internet speed has tripled since 2011 making phones a viable place to watch videos on a regular basis.